 It's a combination of breathing, cold therapy and commitment, offering a range of benefits.
 The power of the Wim Hof Method can help unlock a range of well-researched and documented health benefits including:

 Alice is a professional travel writer and author.
 As the founder of the Wild Wellness Method, she has cultivated relationships spanning 20+ years with experts across the wellness field.
 On her quest to seek answers for her own struggles, she has connected with medical experts, international thought leaders and tapped into decades of experience to formulate a proven blueprint.
 Writing is a key element and she’ll guide you through a journaling process tailored to your wellness journey.

 When she’s not at the laptop, you’ll find her on wild Tasmanian trails.

 The power of hitting pen to paper.
 It’s not new.
 Leonardo da Vinci’s journals spanned some 5,000 pages.
 But the therapeutic wonders of reflective writing didn’t emerge until the 1960s, when a New York psychologist devised what he coined the Intensive Journal Method.
 On this walk, we won’t pen thousands of pages but we will invite self-discovery through the written word.
-Our Wild Wellness Journaling will cross the three foundational pillars of this method.
+Our Wild Wellness Journaling Method will cross our three foundational pillars.